Game Day Preview: Americans at Utah, 8:10 PM CDT

 - Game Day Preview: Americans at Utah, 8:10 PM CDT - Allen Americans

-- Grizzlies Gameday: Home Opener for Grizzlies 30th Season - Utah Grizzlies
+- Americans Still Looking for Their First Win After a 5-1 Loss to Utah - Allen Americans

-- Knight Monsters Put Together Scary Good Performance in Halloween Win over Idaho - Tahoe Knight Monsters
+- Four-Goal First Period Lifts Idaho to Victory Over Tahoe, 6-1 - Idaho Steelheads

-- Mark Olver Scores First as a Steelhead in 3-1 Loss vs. Knight Monsters - Idaho Steelheads
+- Knight Monsters Get Ambushed Early, Fall 6-1 to Idaho - Tahoe Knight Monsters

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.